Bob Greene (politician)

-Bob Greene is a New Hampshire Republican politician.
+Bob Greene was a New Hampshire Republican politician, and after moving to Florida, he became the Republican State Committeeman for Sumter County in 2024.

 Early life and education

 Greene was born in Chicago, Illinois and raised in Wisconsin and later earned his bachelor's degree from Lawrence University and his master's degree from the University of Northern Colorado.

 Career

+Military

 Greene served in the United States Air Force from 1987 to 2007 and was stationed at Chanute Air Force Base, Scott Air Force Base, Ramstein Air Base, and Hanscom Air Force Base.

 After retiring from the Air Force, Greene worked for Raytheon Technologies and BAE Systems, where he retired in 2019.

+New Hampshire House of Representatives

 On November 6, 2018, Greene was elected to the New Hampshire House of Representatives where he represents the Hillsborough 37 district (Hudson and Pelham).
-He assumed office later in 2018 and is currently serving his second term.
+He assumed office later in 2018 and served two terms ending in May 2022.

 Committee assignments

-Greene serves on the Legislative Administration Committee as the Vice Chair and on the Judiciary Committee.
+Greene served on the Legislative Administration Committee as the Vice Chair and on the Judiciary Committee.